tolgap/vista/README.md

     bundle exec rake db:migrate

-And once your [WP Vista Collectors](https://github.com/tolgap/wp-vista-collector) start pushing all the information, you will see it on your server.
+And once your [WP Vista Collectors](https://github.com/tolgap/wp-vista-collector) start pushing all the information, you will see it on your master server pages.